Discover what’s new before everyone else:

 Sign up for the latest hotspot news from the Mediterranean.

-The 2025 hot list: the best new hotels in Portugal
+The 2026 hot list: the best new restaurants in France, Greece, Italy, Portugal and Spain

-The 2025 hot list: the best new hotels in France
+The 2026 hot list: the 25 best new hotels in France, Greece, Italy, Portugal and Spain

 Mediterranean tastemakers